Schema

 Please use caution if changing the Key value if you do not understand what this is.
 Changing this value can result in duplicate events in your Schemas.

 The type and aggregation set for each property will be leveraged for smart filtering and richer analytics throughout Woopra.
-Basic Schemas are automatically created from any custom action and visitor properties being tracked, or Integrations Apps’ actions that are selected from the configuration.
+Basic Schemas are automatically created from any custom event and user properties being tracked, or Integrations Apps’ events that are selected from the configuration.
 Once added, they should be configured as desired by the user who set up the tracking code.

 To access the Schema editor, you must be an Administrator.
-Click on the “Configure” button in the navigation bar and find Action and Visitor Schemas under the Manage section of the sidebar.
+Click on the “Configure” button in the navigation bar and find Event and User Schemas under the Manage section of the sidebar.

 There are two types of Schema: